yatesmac/student_evaluation/README.md

 ## Results and Evaluation

-Five models: Logistic Regression, Decision Tree, Random Rorest, Gradient Boosting and XGboost were trained on the dataset.
+Five models: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting and XGboost were trained on the dataset.
 Parameter tuning was done for each model and Logistic Regression was found to be the best performing model.

 The Logistic Regression model was thus train on the training and validation datasets, then saved.
 Afterwards, it was loaded into a webservice using Flask and deployed using a docker container.